-GLIDE, Ore. – Though the Glide Wildflower Show is pushing 50, the volunteers who run it today are as hot for botany as the ones who started it.
+GLIDE, Ore. – Though the Glide Wildflower Show is turning 54 during April 27 – 28, 2019 (save the dates), the volunteers who run it today are as hot for botany as the ones who started it.
 The event that began in 1965 with a one-woman collection, continues today with a veritable army of volunteers who collect, identify, label, arrange and interpret the public display.
 Because the weather and seasons are never the same, the 600 plus species on display each year are different too.
 Open to school groups and photographers, the show attracts wildflower enthusiasts from all over the world.

 Jeannie Moore, a native Oregonian who moved to Douglas County following World War II, is one of the original people still volunteering for the show.
 Just days before the annual event, she and dozens of others like her, travel the southwestern part of Oregon in search of specimens.
 Once gathered, they then spend long hours preparing them for public display.
 In between directing the activities involved with identifying and displaying the plants, Moore talked about the show’s origins.